quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 # Multiple ACK_FREQUENCY Frames {#multiple-frames}

-An endpoint can send multiple ACK_FREQUENCY frames, and each one of them can have different values in all fields.
+An endpoint can send multiple ACK_FREQUENCY frames in the same connection, and each one of them can have different values in all fields.
 An endpoint MUST use a sequence number of 0 for the first ACK_FREQUENCY frame it constructs and sends, and a strictly increasing value thereafter.